slipo/sendeo/CONTEST.md

 ## Smart contract application novelty and technical impressiveness

+This project contains three main parts, each in separate directories in the repository.

 ### Contract

-The smart contract was painstakingly crafted.
+The [smart contract](/contract/) was painstakingly crafted.

 Originally it followed the two step withdrawal method.
 This method was deemed to be less than secure as the verification could pass allowing the assets to leave and the invocation could fail, meaning the user's balance would stay the same.